AngelicaGuimaraes/P1_magnolia_tree/README.md

 This website is ment for:

- - Residents in Nacka that want to know more about local communities
+ - Residents in Vienna who want to know more about yoga and/or meditation.
- - Residents in Nacka that want to become a member of NTS or attend their events.
+ - Residents in Vienna who want to practice yoga and/or meditation.
- - Residents in Nacka that are members of NTS and want to register for events.
+ - Travelers who are in Vienna and want to practice yoga and/or meditation.

 ### User Stories

 #### Existing Members

- - As a Member: I want to be able to see when the yearly events occur.
+ - As a Member: I want to be able to see whether the Studio has new activities to offer me.
- - As a Member: I want to sign up for events.
+ - As a Member: I want to be able to have easy access to the classes hours.
- - As a Member: I want to be able to contact the Society.
+ - As a Member: I want to be able to contact the Studio.

 #### New Users

- - As a new User: I want to know more of my local community.
+ - As a new User: I want to know what the Studio has to offer me.
- - As a new User: I want to join NTS to learn more about Tomatoes.
+ - As a new User: I want to feel whether the Studio has the right atmosphere for me.
- - As a new User: I want to register for open Events.
+ - As a new User: I want to be able to get in contact with the Studio and clarify any questions I may have.

 ### User Goals

+ - Find information about yoga and meditation
+ - Find information about practices and classes hours
+ - Find information about how to get in contact with the Studio
- - Find information regarding on local society
+ - Find information about the location of the Studio
- - Sign up to local events
- - Join local organisation (Society)
- - Contact local society
+ - Send a request to the Studio via the contact form
+ - Book a class or an appointment to make a visit to the Studio

 ### Requirements